 ENG 051.
-WRITING FOR NON-NATIVE ENGLISH SPEAKERS.
-(3-6) Prerequisite: COMPASS Writing Skills Placement Test score of 59 or below or equivalent standardized test score.
-A writing course designed to give non-native speakers of English preparation for ENG 100.
-A grade of "C" or better is a requirement for ENG 100.
-Equivalent to DENG 051C.
+ENGLISH AS A SECOND LANGUAGE WRITING.
+(3-6) Prerequisite: COMPASS Writing Skills Placement Test score between 23-52 and COMPASS e-Write score of 4 or permission of instructor.
+A writing course designed to give non-native speakers of English intensive preparation for ENG 100.

-ENG 100.
-INTRODUCTION TO COLLEGE WRITING.
-(3) Prerequisites: Minimum score of 16 on English section of ACT or 60 on Compass Writing Skills Placement Test or successful completion of DENG 055 or DENG 051 with a grade of "C" or better.
-Students with ACT English scores of 16 and 17 or 60 to 73 on the Compass Writing Skills Placement Test will be required to attend an enhanced section of ENG 100 which includes an extra hour of class time.
-Students who have unsuccessfully attempted ENG 100 (earned grade of W, F, or FN) may not retake ENG 100 as a WEB section except under extraordinary circumstances, and then only with the written permission of the Director of Composition.
+ENG 100 INTRODUCTION TO COLLEGE WRITING.
+(3) Prerequisites: Mnimum score of 16 on English section of ACT or successful completion of 055 with a grade of "C" or better.
+Students with ACT English scores of 16 and 17 will be required to attend ENG 100E sections which include an extra hour of class time.
+Students who have unsuccessfully attempted ENG 100 (earned grade of "W," "F," or "FN") may not retake ENG 100 as a WEB section except under extraordinary circumstances, and then only with the written permission of the Director of Composition.

 Emphasizes writing for a variety of rhetorical situations with attention to voice, audience and purpose.
 Provides practice in development, organization, revision and editing.
 Introduces research skills.
-Equivalent to ENGL 100C.
-Colonnade F-W1 | WC
+GENED A-1/WC

-ENG 104.
-INTRODUCTION TO LINGUISTICS.
+ENG 104 INTRODUCTION TO LINGUISTICS.
 (3) A general introduction to language study with emphasis on units of sound, units of meaning, sentence structure, dialects, and other cultural aspects of language.
 Focus is on the English language.

-ENG 200.
-INTRODUCTION TO LITERATURE.
-(3) Prerequisite: ENG 100.
-Introductory study of fiction, poetry, and drama demonstrating techniques by which literary artists reflect human experience.
+ENG 200 INTRODUCTION TO LITERATURE.
+(3) Prerequisite: ENG 100 Introductory study of fiction, poetry, and drama demonstrating techniques by which literary artists reflect human experience.
 Substantial student writing about literature will be required.
-Equivalent to ENGL 200C.
-Colonnade F-AH | AH
+GENED B-1/AH

-ENG 202.
-HONORS FORUM.
-(1) An informal introduction to English honors.
+ENG 202 HONORS FORUM (1) An informal introduction to English honors.
 Topics vary by term.

-ENG 203.
-CREATIVE WRITING.
-(3) Prerequisites: ENG 100 and 200.
-An introduction to the writing of poetry, fiction, creative nonfiction and drama as genres of literary expression.
-Equivalent to ENGL 203C.
+ENG 203 CREATIVE WRITING.
+(3) Prerequisites: ENG 100 and 200 An introduction to the writing of poetry, fiction, creative nonfiction and drama as genres of literary expression